CSCfi/allas-cli-utils/help/a-info.md

 -b, --bucket                 Object name includes bucket name and the command does not try to use the default bucket names.

+-S, --s3, --s3cmd            Use Allas with S3 protocol.

+-A, --sw, --swift            Use Allas woth swift protocol.

 Related commands: a-put, a-get, a-delete, a-find